tertiumtechnology/tt-rfid-passive-api-testapp-ios-swift/README.md

 iOS Swift demo application for Tertium passive rfid devices API.

 ## License
 The test application and the libraries are released under the MIT license.
-Please see the `LICENSE.txt` file.
+Please see the `LICENSE` file.

 ## Requirements
 Xcode 9+